Quick Auto Repair Fixes

 You should never drive a car like that as this is Dangerous and ILLEGAL!
 You must have headlights and turn signals on the car by law.

 You will need to find a new nose (front piece of the car between the hood and the bumper cover) or go to the salvage yard to get one.
 You may or may not have to buy new or used lens as well.
 They don’t always sell the parts together.

 Do you know why the truck or hood won’t stay latched when you try to close it?

 It’s because you have to add Lithium grease to the latches every now and again to keep it lubricated.
 It’s a working part and it needs to be able to move smoothly to release the hood or trunk.
 If you don’t, it can rust in place or just freeze and sometimes you may have to replace those working parts and it can be costly depending on the vehicle.

 If you have any questions or comments regarding this article or a part of your vehicle that needs to be repaired and you had to “quick fix” it and aren’t sure how to go about finding parts or getting it fixed, please contact me by email.

 Email – firstname.lastname@example.org

 Did you find this article to be informative?
 Did it leave you with more questions?
-Feel free to post a comment or a question by going to the “leave a comment” link on the top left.
-Thanks!
+Feel free to post a comment or a question below.
+Thanks for visiting!